 The part of data management that deals with data protection, compliance and security is called data governance.
 There are three main areas of applications when it comes to data governance:

 - Data quality: making sure that all information that is needed to reach pre-defined goals has already been gathered, is up-to-date, structured in a way that makes it usable and processable and the needed access rights have been distributed.

 - Data maintenance: raw data can’t usually be used directly.
 It needs to be cleaned up by identifying and correcting or eliminating mistakes.
 Information should also be updated on a regular basis to avoid it becoming outdated.

 - Data compliance: the use of data is tightly connected to certain ethical and moral guidelines, laws as well as standards and guides that have been defined by the company.
 Data compliance ensures that everybody who works with the data adheres to these guidelines.

-Data management doesn’t only ensure that data within companies is structured, of high quality and everybody has possessed the access rights they need for their daily work but also helps to recognize risks that can arise while working with data and avoid them.
-An effective management process can help to use available information to its full potential while lowing storage costs and time needed to find a certain piece of information.
-As stated in the very beginning of this post: there isn’t one solution to manage your data since every team or company will need an individual solution but the basics above should give you a general idea of what you need to do to start managing your data.
+Data management ensures that data within companies is structured and of high quality.
+It also makes sure that everybody has possessed the access rights they need for their daily work.
+But most of all it helps to recognize risks that can arise while working with data and avoid them.
+An effective management process can help to use available information to its full potential.
+This despite the fact that it reduces storage costs and the time required to find a specific piece of information.
+As stated at the very beginning of this post: there isn’t one solution to manage your data.
+Every team or company will need an individual solution.
+The basics above should give you a general idea of what you need to do to start managing your data.